Home for Global Students

 FAQ

+North Arlington is the best part of Arlington, Texas, to live in.
 North Arlington is known for its family-friendly atmosphere and excellent schools.
-However, it’s also a great choice for old people due to its proximity to health care facilities and a variety of dining and shopping options.
+Besides, it’s also a great choice for older people due to its proximity to health care facilities and a variety of dining and shopping options.

-With a median home price of $549,632 and a median rent of $1,258, Hidden Oaks is the most expensive neighborhood on our list.
+Hidden Oaks is the most expensive neighborhood in Arlington, TX.
+The median home price in this neighborhood is $549,632, and the median rent here is $1,258.
 Based on the growth in home prices in Hidden Oaks over the last 3 years, it ranks No. 1 among all the neighborhoods in Arlington.

-The per capita income in Arlington in 2022 was $33,477, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+Yes, Arlington, TX, is a relatively wealthy area in the state.
+The per capita income in Arlington was $33,477, which is upper-middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $133,908 for a family of four.

 TAGGED: